jbhopkins/bioxtasraw/docs/source/tutorial/s2_denss.rst

         You can look at the detailed status of each run by clicking the appropriate tab in the log panel.

 #.
-Note that by default the densities are aligned and averaged using EMAN2.
+Note that by default the densities are aligned and averaged, including enantiomer

-    *   Some settings are accessible in the panel, and all settings can be changed in the advanced settings panel.
+    filtering.

 #.
-Wait for all of the DENSS runs and EMAN2 averaging to finish.
+Wait for all of the DENSS runs and averaging to finish.
 Depending
     on the speed of your computer this could take a bit.

 #.
 Once the reconstructions are finished, the window should automatically switch to the